videorecordermp4_web_logo

 bool write(Frame& frame);

-| frame | Frame object to write.
-It must have the H264 pixel format. |
+frame Frame object to write.
+It must be in H264, HEVC or JPEG compressed format.

 Returns: TRUE if the video frame was recorded or FALSE if not.